 With the budget surplus, the Texas Legislature wanted to provide property tax relief to Texas.
-SB 1145 and SJR 64 (West/Talarico) will make it permissible for City and County tax authorities to give property tax relief to some child care programs.
-To be eligible, child care providers must participate in the child care scholarship program at the Texas Workforce Commission and must maintain enrollment of at least 20% kids on scholarships.
+SB 1145 and SJR 64 (West et al./Talarico et al.) will make it permissible for City and County tax authorities to give property tax relief to some child care programs.
+To be eligible, child care providers must participate in the child care scholarship program at the Texas Workforce Commission and must maintain enrollment of at least 20% of kids on scholarships.
 These bills require a Constitutional Amendment and will be on the November 2023 ballot for all Texas voters.
 This historic vote will be the first time Texas voters will be able to vote statewide on the importance of child care in their communities.

-In the wake of the school shooting in Uvalde, Texas, it became clear that much attention has been spent on preparing school district personnel and communities to respond to an active shooter situation, but little had been done to support educators and staff in child care, out-of-school time and private schools.
-HB 1905 (Talarico/West) allows for school districts to make school safety training courses available to private schools, child care programs and out-of-school time providers in their communities when appropriate.
+In the wake of the school shooting in Uvalde, Texas, it became clear that much attention has been spent on preparing school district personnel and communities to respond to an active shooter situation, but little had been done to support educators and staff in child care, out-of-school time, and private schools.
+HB 1905 (Talarico et al./West et al.) allows for school districts to make school safety training courses available to private schools, child care programs, and out-of-school time providers in their communities when appropriate.

-HB 1615 (Button, et al.) solidified into statute two programs the Texas Workforce Commission (TWC) has implemented to support high quality child care.
-First, the Pre-K Partnership Program within TWC will support child care programs to reach the requirements to be an eligible provider to partners with local school districts to form a Pre-K Partnership between child care programs and Independent School Districts.
+HB 1615 (Button, et al./Birdwell et al.) solidified into statute two programs the Texas Workforce Commission (TWC) has implemented to support high-quality child care.
+First, the Pre-K Partnership Program within TWC will support child care programs to reach the requirements to be an eligible provider to partner with local school districts to form a Pre-K Partnership between child care programs and Independent School Districts.
 The second program is the Child-Care Professional Development Scholarship Program.
 This program has been offered through TWC since 2011 and has financially supported thousands of early childhood educators who received their Child Development Associate (CDA), associate, or bachelor's degree in early childhood education.
 By solidifying both programs, we anticipate these supports having a long-term effect on high-quality child care for years to come.
 HB 1615 also added language requiring a member of the child-care workforce to serve on each Local Workforce Development Board.

 In the most rural parts of the State where families are struggling to find child care, new child care owners are struggling to meet the qualifications to serve as a director of their program.
-SB 1327 (Blanco) passed the Legislature and creates an Interim Director which allows the director to obtain and meet the education requirements within 12 months as long as all other requirements are met.
+SB 1327 (Blanco/Rose) passed into law and provides an Interim Director as an added resource.
+This new child care owners 12 months to obtain and meet the education requirements as long as all other requirements are met.

-With the recognition that both child care programs and school districts are experiencing a teacher shortage, HB 2729 (Harris, C.) aimed at addressing this challenge for Pre-K Partnership classrooms by lowering the qualifications for Pre-K teachers.
+With the recognition that both child care programs and school districts are experiencing a teacher shortage, HB 2729 (Harris, C./Creighton) aimed at addressing this challenge for Pre-K Partnership classrooms by lowering the qualifications for Pre-K teachers.
 Pre-K Partnership classrooms are now allowed to employ a teacher with 2 years of experience in a nationally accredited or Texas Rising Star program and either a CDA or certified Montessori training.
-While this might help find educators to be in partnership classrooms in the short-term, it doesn't provide a long-term solution to recruit and retain more educators in this field which cannot be done without addressing a pathway to achieve higher education and compensation.
+While this might help find educators to be in partnership classrooms in the short term, it does not provide a long-term solution to recruit and retain more educators in this field which cannot be done without addressing a pathway to achieve higher education and compensation.